TheOldPresbyope/MoodeRadioCheck/README.md

 * Just because MPD says it can play a URL doesn't mean the source is streaming useful audio.
 * Subdirectories are including in directory checks because I have sorted my moOde radio stations into subdirectories by genre.
 * Python 3.6 or above is required (moOde 6.4.2 is already at 3.7.3)
-* one could imagine extending this script, for example, to start its own MPD process or to use the MPD process on a remote moOde player.
+* One could imagine extending this script, for example, to start its own MPD process or to use the MPD process on a remote moOde player.
 Not hard to do but seems totally unnecessary.

 ## Usage